Skip to main content

 Payer Strategies Evolve

 Despite legal and regulatory challenges, our 2024 Payer Oncology Annual Trend Report shows that payers remain committed to copay card aggregator programs.
 Eighty-nine percent of surveyed payers plan to maintain or increase their use of these programs over the next two years.
-Currently, 26% of plan members are currently enrolled, with national payers reporting slightly higher enrollment at 31%.5
+Currently, 26% of plan members are enrolled, with national payers reporting slightly higher enrollment at 31%.5

 This ongoing interest highlights the value payers see in these programs, but it also raises questions about how they’ll balance compliance with cost management in an evolving regulatory landscape.